How to Get Charitable Donations from Companies

 - Give careful consideration to suitable provisions for terminating the agreement, together with their commercial partner.

-What Should be Included in a Corporate Charity Agreement?
+What Should be Included in a Corporate Fundraising Agreement?

 I think an agreement is useful, as most misunderstandings arise from a lack of clarity.
 I'd suggest: